belcurv/angular-directives-udemy/readme.md

 So how do we get data from the parent to the child, and from the child to the parent?
 There are three ways to "punch a hole" through the wall isolating the parent and child scopes:

 1.  **`@` Local Scope Property** - creates a one-way binding letting us pass a string value to the directive.
+If the directive changes the value, nothing happens to it back in the outer scope that passed it in.
 Means "hey, you can pass me a string value".
 Code looks like this:

     Javascript:
     ```javascript